ConvergePanelRESEARCH • VERIFY • GOVERN

 How ConvergePanel helps

-ConvergePanel's Video Verification mode sends extracted frames from your video to three vision-capable AI models — GPT-4o, Claude, and Gemini — each of which independently looks for AI-generation signatures, synthetic artifacts, and manipulation indicators.
-You get a consensus verdict and per-model evidence, not just one model's assessment.
+ConvergePanel's Video Verification mode sends extracted frames to three vision-capable AI models — GPT-4o, Claude, and Gemini — each of which independently looks for AI-generation signatures, synthetic artifacts, and manipulation indicators.
+You get a consensus verdict and per-model evidence, not just one model's guess.
+The tool addresses the visual manipulation question; source verification and context checking address the rest.

 How it works

-- 5Read the per-model evidence — each model flags specific signals it found or didn't find
+6. 6Read per-model evidence — each model flags specific signals it found or did not find

 Use cases